Hardcoreprawn/architecture/input/posts/architecture/patterns-and-antipatterns/strangler-pattern.md

 ---
 draft: true
 title: Strangler Pattern
+description: This pattern is used to migrate functionality from an older app to a new one.
+tags:
+  - Architecture
+  - Patterns
+  - Microservices
+categories:
+  - Pattern
 ---

 This pattern is used to migrate functionality from an older app to a new one.
 Typically, this is done for a monolith to microservices model, but works for any app.